tstih/more/README.md

 Function `QueryRoles()` should return all roles that you'd like to have displayed on top.
 Function `QueryCategories()` should return all categories into which you would like to group permissions.
-Function `QueryPermissions()` takes a category object as a parameter and returns all permissions pertaining to this category.
-And finally, indexer `this[SecurityRole, SecurityCategory, SecurityPermission]`is used to access the ticks.
+Function `QueryPermissions()` takes a category object as a parameter and returns all permissions of this category.
+And finally, the indexer `this[SecurityRole, SecurityCategory, SecurityPermission]`is used to access the ticks.

 ### Binding ticks to database

-The indexer inside the feed can be connected to the database, update it on set and read from it on get.
-Following is a naive implementation of indexer as a list.
+The indexer inside the feed can be connected to the database, updated on set and read from it on getting.
+Following is a naive implementation of the indexer as a list.

 ~~~cs
 private class Check